 How can I share feedback?

-We will be communicating updates in the VIP Lobby as relates to the Gutenberg rollout as the project continues.
+We will be communicating updates in the VIP Lobby related to the WordPress Gutenberg rollout as the project continues.
 Meanwhile, as you test the plugin and begin to assess plans for the rollout in April, feel free to reach out to your VIP support team.
-We’d be glad to help.
+We’re glad to help.

 Ready to get started?

 No matter where you are in the planning process, we’re happy to help, and we’re actual humans here on the other side of the form. 👋 We’re here to discuss your challenges and plans, evaluate your existing resources or a potential partner, or even make some initial recommendations.
 And, of course, we’re here to help any time you’re in the market for some robust WordPress awesomeness.